South Koreans Learn to Love the Other

 This article originally appeared in the July 2018 issue of Foreign Policy magazine.

-James Palmer is the Asia editor at Foreign Policy. @BeijingPalmer
+James Palmer is a senior editor at Foreign Policy. @BeijingPalmer